BenjiCoder24/CompSciProject/TEACHER_GUIDE.md

    - Show class relationships

 2. **Run the Game**
+   - Use the start script for quick demonstration:
+     ```bash
+     ./start.sh
+     ```
+   - This script automatically:
+     - Compiles all necessary files
+     - Handles any compilation errors
+     - Starts the game
    - Demonstrate basic moves
    - Show special moves
    - Highlight sound effects